otterera/utl-secam/README.md

 - Camera backend: Picamera2 is preferred.
 If it’s not available, ensure `/dev/video0` is exposed (e.g., `libcamera-vid --inline --width 640 --height 480 --framerate 10 --codec yuv420 --listen &` can provide a v4l2 loopback if configured) or use the legacy stack if your OS provides it.
 - Storage: Images can fill the SD card.
 The app enforces `SC_MAX_SAVED_IMAGES`; adjust to your capacity.
 - Service: To run on boot, wrap `python3 /path/to/main.py` in a `systemd` service.
+ - Startup: Flask now starts even if the camera backend is slow or failing; set `SC_CAMERA_BACKEND=v4l2` to force OpenCV/V4L2 if Picamera2 causes startup issues.

 systemd Service (Auto-start on Boot)
 ------------------------------------